Albert Camus: Literary career

 Camus separated his work into three cycles.
 Each cycle consisted of a novel, an essay, and a play.
 The first was the cycle of the absurd consisting of L'Étranger, Le Mythe de Sysiphe, and Caligula.
 The second was the cycle of the revolt which included La Peste (The Plague), L'Homme révolté (The Rebel), and Les Justes (The Just Assassins).
 The third, the cycle of the love, consisted of Nemesis.
 Each cycle was an examination of a theme with the use of a pagan myth and including biblical motifs.

 The books in the first cycle were published between 1942 and 1944, but the theme was conceived earlier, at least as far back as 1936.
-With this cycle, Camus aims to pose a question on the human condition, discuss the world as an absurd place, and warn humanity of the consequences of totalitarianism.
+With this cycle, Camus aimed to pose a question on the human condition, discuss the world as an absurd place, and warn humanity of the consequences of totalitarianism.

 Camus began his work on the second cycle while he was in Algeria, in the last months of 1942, just as the Germans were reaching North Africa.
 In the second cycle, Camus used Prometheus, who is depicted as a revolutionary humanist, to highlight the nuances between revolution and rebellion.
-He analyses various aspects of rebellion, its metaphysics, its connection to politics, and examines it under the lens of modernity, of historicity and the absence of a God.
+He analyses various aspects of rebellion, its metaphysics, and its connection to politics, and then examines it under the lens of modernity, historicity, and the absence of a God.